AIAA | ASCEND 2025: Where Air, Space, and Computing Collide

 • Aegis Aerospace – Special shout-out to Jason Smith for the engaging conversation on hardware flight certification via exposure on the ISS.

-• Array of Engineers – Their insights into signal processing systems and legacy platform modernization stood out as both practical and innovative.
+• Array of Engineers – Their insights into signal processing systems and legacy platform modernization stood out as both practical and innovative for custom computing systems.

-• Tec-Masters, Inc. (TMI) – Opened a valuable dialogue around modernizing legacy compute infrastructure in high-reliability environments.
+• Tec-Masters, Inc. (TMI) – Opened a valuable dialogue around modernizing legacy compute infrastructure and virtualized environments in high-reliability environments.

 • General Atomics – As a longstanding leader in aerospace innovation and one of the reasons we prioritized attending AIAA, General Atomics continues to shape the conversations that matter most to our team, especially around mission-critical computing for autonomous systems and ground control.